Become a Member

 - Improving the level of financial support available to former players suffering permanent and severe impacts of injuries sustained in or significantly contributed to by their playing careers

-- Designing an eligibility gateway which is not prohibitive and prioritises making benefits available to the most severely impacted former players
+- Designing an eligibility criteria that prioritises making benefits available to the most severely impacted former players

-- Designing benefits in such a way to enable the Injury and Support Fund Board to efficiently determine applications made by former players
+- Designing the benefits in such a way to enable the Injury and Support Fund Board to consistently determine applications made by former players

 - Ensuring the financial viability and sustainability of the fund is maintained

-- COGNITIVE FUNCTION: For a former player suffering a permanent impairment of cognitive function, which is significantly contributed to by the former player’s AFL or AFLW career and results in their future earning capacity to normal retirement age being reduced by at least 40%.
+- That permanent impairment results in their future earning capacity to normal retirement age being reduced by at least 40%.

 The Dependency Benefit is designed to assist families who have been impacted by a severe injury, as defined above, where the former player is now deceased.